oleksandkov/oleksandkov-maded/website-rg/docs/content-audit.md

 ### Hero

 - Heading: `We'd love to hear from you`
-- Subheading: `Share your ideas, request a collaboration, or ask the crew a question.
-We'll follow up within one business day.`
+- Subheading: `Conctact with the team leader to get answers to your questions, discuss collaboration ideas, or explore partnership opportunities.`

 ### Contact Form

 - Badge: `Reach the team`
-- Heading: `Write us a message`
+- Heading: `Write an email`
-- Instruction: `Use the form below to draft your email.
-When you hit send, your preferred email app will open with all the details ready to go to hello@smallcompany.org.`
+- Instruction: `Email will be send to the team member who is responsible for communication.`
 - Field labels & placeholders:
   - `Your Name` – placeholder `Jane Doe`
   - `Your Email` – placeholder `you@example.com`